robjberryhill/basic-blog-ruby-on-rails/README.md

     - Handle errors and redirect to specific views.
 Creating a show.html.erb.
     - Adding edit and index views to handle editing along withe the methods in the controller edit, update, index.
     - using link_to helper to create links. using ruby .each do to interate through the records to display them.
+    - Use partials for redundant code.
+Add destroy action.
+    - Adding methods in the contoller to use on before_action